Ex-All Black Hayman diagnosed with dementia at 41

 Wellington (AFP)

-Former All Blacks prop Carl Hayman revealed on Wednesday he has been diagnosed with early-onset dementia aged just 41 and has joined a concussion legal action launched by ex-players against rugby authorities.
+Former All Blacks prop Carl Hayman revealed on Wednesday he has early-onset dementia aged just 41 and has joined a concussion legal action launched by ex-players against rugby authorities.

 Hayman, who earned 45 Test caps and played extensively in Europe after international retirement in 2007, said he sought medical advice after experiencing memory loss, confusion and suicidal thoughts.